cs50nestm/web/finalproject/README.md

 Here are the possible directions you can take for your final project.

 1. Game or Interactive Animation in p5.js
-  	- Pong (continuing to build on the algorithms logic we developed for the paddle ball project)
+  	- **Pong** (continuing to build on the algorithms logic we developed for the paddle ball project)
-  	- Breakout (begin to use JavaScript objects and classes, arrays of objects, and integrate into HTML page)
+  	- **Breakout** (begin to use JavaScript objects and classes, arrays of objects, and integrate into HTML page)
-  	- Mario (program the game mechanics as a code-a-long and develop your own game landscape using totally customized tile maps)
+  	- **Mario** (program the game mechanics as a code-a-long and develop your own game landscape using totally customized tile maps)

-2.
+  	- **Flappy Bird, Snake or Space Invaders** using Dan Shiffman's tutorials.

+2. **Website** either as a inter-disciplinary project, or on an topic you are particularly passionate about.
+3. Webpage with **JavaScript infographics**
+4. Google Slides presenstation on one of the following **impacts of computing**
+	- **Beneficial and Harmful Effects:** While computing innovations are typically designed to achieve a specific purpose, they may have unintended consequences.
+	- **Digital Divide:** The “digital divide” refers to differing access to computing devices and the Internet, based on socioeconomic, geographic, or demographic characteristics and raises issues of equity, access, and influence.
+	- **Computing Bias:** Computing innovations can reflect existing human biases because of biases written into the algorithms or biases in the data used by the innovation.
+	- **Crowdsourcing:** Crowdsourcing offers new models for collaboration, such as connecting businesses or social causes with funding.
+	- **Legal and Ethical Concerns:** Ease of access and distribution of digitized information raises intellectual property concerns regarding ownership, value, and use.
+	- **Safe Computing:** The use of computing innovations may involve risks to personal safety and identity.

 <style type="text/css">
 .iframe_container {